 I'm the only beneficiary of my late mum's will with all property in now in my sole name, including the house in Small Heath.
 Conveyancing formalities meant that the Land Registry date was in December.
 I plan to dispose of the house.
 I do know about the Mortgage Lenders six month 'rule', meaning my proprietorship could be regarded the same way as though I had purchased the property in December.
 Do I have to wait half a year to sell?

 The Council of Mortgage Lenders’ handbook obliges conveyancers to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
 By the strict wording you may be affected by that.
 How practical a view lenders take of it, depend on the mortgage company as this provision primarily exists to capture subsales or the flipping of properties.

-About to purchase house in Small Heath.
-I have received an online quote from a licenced conveyancer, which states: "There will be no charge for dealing with the Lender if you are obtaining a mortgage".
+About to purchase flat in Small Heath.
+I have received an online quote from a licenced conveyancer, which states: "There will be no charge for dealing with the Building Society if you are obtaining a mortgage".
 I take this to mean that there will be no additional fee if the solicitor is on the HSBC conveyancing panel.
 I wanted to make sure it means there will be no additional fees for dealing with the mortgage.